Thousands rally in Malaysia’s capital in support of Palestinians

 “It’s very unfortunate … that during this era, this peaceful era for most of the world, there’s one place where it’s occupied and there’s apartheid.
 It’s so sad,” she said.

-Hussein Abuzaineh, a 35-year-old Palestinian protester, said his family in the West Bank were on “high alert” after an escalation in violence in the territory, including an Israeli air strike on a mosque that military officials said was used as a command centre by Palestinian fighters.
+Hussein, a 35-year-old Palestinian protester, said his family in the West Bank were on “high alert” after an escalation in violence in the territory, including an Israeli air strike on a mosque that military officials said was used as a command centre by Palestinian fighters.

-“From here, it makes me feel helpless or powerless to some extent to see that the boundaries of the atrocities can still keep happening at more aggressive or extreme stages,” Abuzaineh told Al Jazeera.
+“From here, it makes me feel helpless or powerless to some extent to see that the boundaries of the atrocities can still keep happening at more aggressive or extreme stages,” he told Al Jazeera.

 “But we do what we can to show our support and send our love and care to everyone, especially the civilians out there.
 Because in the end, everyone wants to live peacefully, in harmony with everyone around.”

 Sunday’s peaceful rally followed a more confrontational protest on Friday outside the US embassy in Kuala Lumpur, during which protesters scuffled with police.
-Malaysian Prime Minister Anwar Ibrahim has vocally supported the Palestinian cause and condemned Israel’s bombardment of Gaza, which Palestinian officials say has killed about 4,400 people.”I don’t have any choice as there is killing of young children and women,” Anwar told reporters on Saturday as he wrapped up a trip to Saudi Arabia.Last week, Anwar announced that Malaysia would donate 100 million ringgit ($21m) in humanitarian aid to Gaza.

 Malaysia, where about 60 percent of the population is Muslim, does not maintain diplomatic relations with Israel and advocates for a two-state solution to the Israel-Palestine conflict.